SynBioDex/pySBOL3/docs/sbol_data_model.rst

 Installation
 =============

-Sbol Utilities is a Python package that provides a set of utility functions for working with the SBOL3 data model.
+SBOL Utilities is a Python package that provides a set of utility functions for working with the SBOL3 data model.
 It is available on PyPI and can be installed using pip.

 .. code-block:: bash